junxit/us-congress-bills-116/metadata.md

 - 2020-06-03 — Committee on Foreign Relations.
 Reported by Senator Risch with an amendment in the nature of a substitute and with an amended preamble.
 Without written report.
 - 2020-06-03 — Committee on Foreign Relations.
 Reported by Senator Risch with an amendment in the nature of a substitute and with an amended preamble.
 Without written report.
 - 2020-06-03 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 466.
+- 2021-01-01 — Amendment SA 2735 agreed to in Senate by Unanimous Consent.
+- 2021-01-01 — Amendment SA 2735 proposed by Senator Boozman for Senator Menendez. (consideration: CR S8010-8011; text: CR S8010-8011) To make a technical correction to the preamble.
+- 2021-01-01 — Measure laid before Senate by unanimous consent. (consideration: CR S8009-8011)
+- 2021-01-01 — Passed/agreed to in Senate: Resolution agreed to in Senate with an amendment and an amended preamble by Unanimous Consent.(text: CR S8009-8010)
+- 2021-01-01 — Resolution agreed to in Senate with an amendment and an amended preamble by Unanimous Consent. (text: CR S8009-8010)
+- 2021-01-01 — Senate amendment agreed to: Amendment SA 2735 agreed to in Senate by Unanimous Consent.
+- 2021-01-01 — Senate amendment proposed (on the floor): Amendment SA 2735 proposed by Senator Boozman for Senator Menendez.
+- 2021-01-01 — Senate amendment submitted
+- 2021-01-01 — The committee amendment to the preamble as amended agreed to by Unanimous Consent.
+(CR S8010)
+- 2021-01-01 — The committee substitute agreed to by Unanimous Consent.